-The Irish volunteers had approx. 15,000 men but very little guns or ammunition.
-They carried out a series of raids from 1918 onwards, to capture the arms from the British soldiers.
+The Irish Volunteers had approximately 15,000 men, but very little guns or ammunition.
+They carried out a series of raids from 1918 onwards to capture the arms from the British soldiers.
 At the time of his arrest Kevin Barry was studying medicine at University College Dublin

 Studying to Become a Doctor

-His Captain in the Volunteers had asked him not to go on the raid because he knew he had an exam at 2.00 pm that same day.
-But Kevin insisted that he would be alright and back in plenty of time.
+Barry won a Dublin Corporation Scholarship to U C D by getting an Honours in middle grade when he was only 16 with honours in senior grade the following year.
+His captain in the Volunteers had asked him not to go on the raid because he knew he had an exam at 2:00 pm that same day.
+But Kevin insisted that he would be alright and would back in plenty of time.

 Church Street Ambush